pss959/EasyMaker3D/PublicDoc/docs/Quickstart.rst

 Starting the application should open a maximized window that you can interact with using the keyboard and mouse.
-The first thing you should see is :ref:`this panel that lets you interact with |appname| sessions <ug-session-panel>`.
+The first thing you should see is :ref:`this panel that lets you interact with sessions <ug-session-panel>`.
 Click on the `Start new session` button to start a new session (or just hit the :shortcut:`Escape` key).

 |block-image|